jlbradley1844/jlbradley1844.github.io/_drafts/the-three-voids-of-philosophy.md

 sides.
-While I respect writers such as Popper, Rawls and a lot of the pragmatists who have tried to justify ethics and liberal governance under generally materialist frameworks, not all philosophers are either so thoughtful or concerned about preserving them.
+While I respect writers such as Popper, Rawls and a lot of the pragmatists who have tried to justify ethics and liberal governance under generally materialist frameworks, not all philosophers are either so thoughtful or concerned about seriously defending this tradition as if it needs defending.

 Instead, many writers, particularly the scientists posing as philosophers, rely on a flawed ethics known as "naturalism."
 Naturalism is a sort of